lagom/lagom/docs/manual/java/guide/services/MessageSerializers.md

 @[text-serializer-request](code/docs/services/MessageSerializers.java)

 Next we'll implement the `deserializer` method.
 This is used both by the server to select the deserializer for the request, and the client to select deserializer for the response.
-The passed in `MessageProtocol` is the content type that was sent with the request or response, and we need to inspect it to see if its a content type that we can deserialize, and return the appropriate content type:
+The passed in `MessageProtocol` is the content type that was sent with the request or response, and we need to inspect it to see if it's a content type that we can deserialize, and return the appropriate content type:

 @[text-deserializer](code/docs/services/MessageSerializers.java)